 - Write down how many units are in each drink using the ‘drinks and units’ table below or the online drink calculator at www.nhs.uk/units

 - Add up the total number of units for each day and write it down in the last column.
 The online drink calculator will add up the number of units for you.

 - Once you have completed the table for each day take a look at the totals.
-If you are regularly exceeding the recommended daily guidelines of 3-4 units for men and 2-3 for women, you should consider cutting back.For more information on the health impacts of alcohol and for tips of how to drink less, log on to www.nhs.uk/units.
+If you are regularly exceeding the recommended weekly guidelines of 14 units, you should consider cutting back.For more information on the health impacts of alcohol and for tips of how to drink less, log on to www.nhs.uk/units.

-If you are concerned about how much alcohol you are drinking you can phone Drinkline on 0800 876 6778 or see your GP.
+If you are concerned about how much alcohol you are drinking you can use the DrinkCheck test at www.nhs.uk/drinkcheck.Phone Drinkline on 0800 876 6778 or see your GP